Carol Meyers, a 55-year-old female, comes to the emergency department because of a headache.

 Suggested response to challenge: “Mrs. Meyers, I understand that you would like to let your husband know where you are.
 Feel free to give him a call, and he is more than welcome to come into the room if you like.
 If you cannot get ahold of him, I can ask one of the nurses to page him over the intercom as soon as we are done here.
 Does that sound okay?”

-- Subarachnoid hemorrhage: This patient's acute severe headache, also known as the “worst headache of my life” or thunderclap headache, together with her signs of meningeal irritation (i.e., meningism, photophobia, phonophobia, nausea and vomiting, positive Kernig sign and Brudzinski sign) and fever, is highly suggestive of subarachnoid hemorrhage.
+- Subarachnoid hemorrhage: This patient's acute severe headache, also known as thunderclap headache or described as “the worst headache of my life,” together with her signs of meningeal irritation (i.e., meningism, photophobia, phonophobia, nausea and vomiting, positive Kernig sign and Brudzinski sign) and fever, is highly suggestive of subarachnoid hemorrhage.
 She also has modifiable risk factors for subarachnoid hemorrhage (i.e., a smoking history and poorly managed hypertension) and likely experienced a sentinel leak headache 2 weeks prior to her current headache.

 - Meningitis: The classic triad of meningitis consists of fever, headache, and meningism, and this patient presents with all three features as well as other signs of meningeal irritation (i.e., photophobia, phonophobia, nausea and vomiting, positive Kernig sign and Brudzinski sign).
 In addition, sinusitis, which this patient did have, is one of the common causes of ascending bacterial infection that results in meningitis.
 However, her smoking history and uncontrolled hypertension are risk factors for subarachnoid hemorrhage, which should be ruled out first and more typically presents with the “thunderclap” acute severe headache seen in this case.